bendalab/audian/README.md

     - Plotted as lines on top of data.
     - Result from some analysis.
     - But should be editable.
-- Define plugin interfaces for analysis on full data, visible range, selected range.
+- [ ] Define plugin interfaces for analysis on full data, visible range, selected range.
-- Have a dockable sidebar for showing metadata, cue tables etc.
+- [ ] Have a dockable sidebar for showing metadata, cue tables etc.

 ### Structure

-- `audiangui.py`: Main GUI, handles DataBrowser widgets and key shortcuts.
-- `databrowser.py`: Each data file is displayed in a DataBrowser widget.
-- `data.py`: All the raw data traces, filtered traces, and spectrogram data.
+Eventually we want audian to be neatly separated into a data model, widgets that display the data, and controllers.

+#### Model

+At the core of audian are time-series data that are loaded from a file.
+In addition it supports varous derived time-series data, like for example filtered data, computed envelopes, spectrograms, etc. Audian can handle very large data sets, but holds only a small part in memory (buffer).

+- `class BufferedData`: Base class for computed data (`buffereddata.py`).
-- `bufferedfilter.py`: Filter source data on the fly.
+- `class BufferedFilter`: Filter source data on the fly (`bufferedfilter.py`).
+- `class BufferedEnvelope`: Compute envelope on the fly (`bufferedenvelope.py`).
-- `bufferedspectrogram.py`: Spectrogram of source data on the fly.
+- `class BufferedSpectrogram`: Spectrogram of source data on the fly (`bufferedspectrogram.py`).

-- `fulltraceplot.py`: GraphicsLayoutWidget showing the full raw data traces.
+- `class Data`: Handles all the raw data traces, filtered traces, spectrogram data, etc (`data.py`).

+- `markerdata.py`: All marker related stuff.
+TODO: Split it into widgets and marker data.

+#### View

+All the data audian is dealing with are displayed in plots.

+A few classes specializing some pyqtgraph features:

+- `timeaxisitem.py`: Label time-axis of OscillogramPlot and SpectrumPlot.
+- `yaxisitem.py`: Label y-axis of OscillogramPlot and SpectrumPlot.
+- `selectviewbox.py`: Handles zooming and selection on OscillogramPlot and SpectrumPlot.

+Basic plots for time-series data:

 - `timeplot.py`: Panel for displaying any data as a function of time.
+- `spectrumplot.py`: PlotItem for interactive display of spectrograms.

+Basic plot items:

 - `traceitem.py`: PlotDataItem for OscillogramPlot.
-- `spectrumplot.py`: PlotItem for interactive display of spectrograms.
 - `specitem.py`: ImageItem for SpectrumPlot.
-- `selectviewbox.py`: Handles zooming and selection on OscillogramPlot and SpectrumPlot.
-- `timeaxisitem.py`: Label time-axis of OscillogramPlot and SpectrumPlot.
-- `yaxisitem.py`: Label y-axis of OscillogramPlot and SpectrumPlot.
-- `markerdata.py`: All marker related stuff.
-TODO: Split it into widgets and marker data.
+- `fulltraceplot.py`: GraphicsLayoutWidget showing the full raw data traces.

+#### Controller

+- `audiangui.py`: Main GUI, handles DataBrowser widgets and key shortcuts.
+- `databrowser.py`: Each data file is displayed in a DataBrowser widget.

 ## Old matplotlib-based version

+Not further developed.
+As soon as audiangui is able to show power spectra of both raw traces and envelopes, this script will be removed from the repository.

 Simply run it from a terminal:
 ``` sh